Areas of Expertise

-Shirantha is available for clinics and workshops on a variety of subjects.
-He is an experienced adjudicator, having worked with numerous jazz ensembles at the high school, middle school and college level in the United States and Canada.
+Shirantha is available for clinics and workshops on a variety of subjects, including jazz ensemble pedagogy, improvisation, theory and improvisation .
+He is a highly experienced adjudicator, having worked with numerous jazz ensembles at the high school, middle school and college level in the United States and Canada, including frequent participation in MusicFest Canada where he serves as adjudicator and Vice-Chairman of Instrumental Jazz.
 He has also worked extensively as a clinician with educators, through interactive workshops at educational conferences.
-Areas of instruction include small group and large ensemble pedagogy, improvisation and ear training.
-Rates vary; contact Shirantha for more details.
-Handouts are at the bottom of this page.